box/box-python-sdk/README.md

 # Documentation

-Full documentation of the available functionality, along with example code for the `box_sdk_gen` package, is available [here](https://github.com/box/box-python-sdk/tree/combined-sdk/docs/boxsdk/usage).
+Full documentation of the available functionality, along with example code can be found:
+- for the `box_sdk_gen` package, is available [here](https://github.com/box/box-python-sdk/tree/combined-sdk/docs/boxsdk/usage).
-Full documentation and example code for the `boxsdk` package can be found [here](https://github.com/box/box-python-sdk/blob/combined-sdk/docs/box_sdk_gen/README.md).
+- for the `boxsdk` package can be found [here](https://github.com/box/box-python-sdk/blob/combined-sdk/docs/box_sdk_gen/README.md).

 You can also see the [API Reference](https://developer.box.com/reference/) for additional information.

 # Migration guides